hyunsupul/aesop-core/README.txt

 == Changelog ==

+= 1.0.3 =
+* FIXED - parallax image bug in Firefox
+* FIXED - added the missing “title” option for Timeline component
+* FIXED - image now aligns to center if center alignment and width are set on image component
+* NEW - Added option area to Theme Customizer to allow custom map tiles from Mapbox
+* NEW - Added option to set the default zoom level in the Map component
+* misc bug fixes

 = 1.0.2 =
 * FIXED - Better value saving
 * FIXED - Hosted video not obeying width set